 What is the treatment for vitamin A deficiency?

-The treatment for mild forms of vitamin A deficiency includes eating vitamin A-rich foods - eg, liver, beef, chicken, eggs, fortified milk, carrots, mangoes, sweet potatoes and leafy green vegetables.
+The treatment for mild forms of vitamin A deficiency includes eating vitamin A-rich foods - eg, liver, beef, oily fish, chicken, eggs, fortified milk, carrots, mangoes, sweet potatoes and leafy green vegetables.

 For more severe forms of vitamin A deficiency causing symptoms, treatment includes taking daily oral vitamin A supplements.